google/physical-web/firmware/OpenBeacon/README.md

 # compile and flash code
 make clean flash
 ```
+Software development is officially supported for OS X and Linux.
+Please use the latest [gcc-arm-none-eabi](https://launchpad.net/gcc-arm-embedded) toolchain from launchpad.
+Thanks a lot to ARM for maintaining [GNU Tools for ARM Embedded Processor](https://launchpad.net/gcc-arm-embedded).

 As you can see the makefile directly supports flashing from command line (under OSX and Linux) by using a [Segger J-Link debug probe](https://www.segger.com/jlink-software.html) from the [Nordic nRF51822 development kit](http://uk.mouser.com/Search/Refine.aspx?Keyword=949-NRF51822-DK).

 ### Support ###